Time-dependent Ginzburg-Landau theory of the vortex spin Hall effect: Introduction

 \section{Introduction}

 Topological defect has been one of the important key concepts in condensed matter physics~\cite{Chaikin-textbook}.
 Recently, after the discovery of magnetic skyrmions in magnetic materials~\cite{Muehlbauer09,Yu10,Heinze11}, there has been a renewed interest in such real-space topological defects.
 Because of its topological robustness, the magnetic skyrmion is regarded as a useful information carrier~\cite{Nagaosa-review}.
 Besides magnetic systems, there is another well-known realization of real-space topological defects, that is a superconducting vortex~\cite{Fetter-review}.
-Indeed, as Bogdanov and Yablonskii pointed out a few decades ago~\cite{Bogdanov89}, there is a strong similarity between the magnetic skyrmions and the superconducting vortices.
+Indeed, as Bogdanov and Yablonskii pointed out a few decades ago~\cite{Bogdanov89}, there is a strong similarity between the magnetic skyrmions and the superconducting vortices, and one can observe their current-induced motion experimentally in both cases of magnetic skyrmions~\cite{Zeissler20} and superconducting vortices~\cite{Embon17}.
 Given this similarity as well as a great expectation for the use of the magnetic skyrmion as an information carrier~\cite{Tserkovnyak18}, it is natural to consider the possibility of transporting spin information by using the topological property of the superconducting vortices.